Leody Taveras Player Props: Rangers vs. Giants

-On Saturday, Leody Taveras (.297 slugging percentage in past 10 games, with zero homers) and the Texas Rangers face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 9:05 PM ET.
+The Texas Rangers, including Leody Taveras (.200 on-base percentage in past 10 games, 107 points below season-long percentage), battle starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Giants.
+He had a one-hit showing in his last game (1-for-4) against the Giants.

 Leody Taveras Game Info & Props vs. the Giants